Create a map

 The search returns a single result.

-- For the Hurricane Evacuation Routes layer, click the Add button.
+- For the TxDOT Evacuation Routes layer, click the Add button.

 The layer is added to the map.